 The remuneration policy has been determined by the shareholder and is effective as of 2011.
-Currently the remuneration policy is under review; finalisation is expected early 2017.
+The review of the remuneration policy by the shareholder and Supervisory Board in 2017 did not lead to a revised policy.
 The most important elements of the current remuneration policy are described below.

 Employment market reference group

 Remuneration for the directors of TenneT has been set using a benchmark, a comparison with organisations competing in the same business and employment markets as TenneT.
 These organisations include:

 - installation specialists/engineering firms;

 The companies in the benchmark group are divided into three sub-groups, (semi) public (50%), private (25%) and international TSOs (25%).
 The remuneration norm for TenneT directors has been determined on the basis of the level of the (weighted) median of the subgroups and the specific responsibilities of the position concerned.